1 in 4 children can't read and spell at minimum expected levels in the UK

 At home - between sessions

-They can learn the 'Concept Character - Speech Sound Pictograph - 'sounds' really quickly using the 2 Minute Monster Video in the ICRWY lessons app.
+They can learn the 'Concept Character - Speech Sound Monster 'sounds' really quickly using the 2 Minute Monster Video in the ICRWY lessons app.

 You will need the SSP Spelling Piano app for Monster Screen.